 232. EXPLICATION DE TEXTES.
 Practice in the explication of literary texts selected from French writers.
-Prerequisite: French 231.
+Prerequisite: French 230 or 231.

 250. FRENCH CULTURE I. An area studies course focusing on patterns of French civilization and culture.

-- 251. FRENCH CULTURE II.
-A continuation of French 250.
-Prerequisite: French 250.
+French 250 and 251 may be taken separately and in either order.
+Prerequisite: Two years of college French or equivalent.